CrimsonMods/CrimsonSQL/README.md

 # Default value:
 DatabaseName = crimsonbans_db
 ```
 You need to setup your MySQL server with an empty database.
-The tables will be automatically generated to this database by mods that use CrimsonSQL.
+The tables will be automatically generated in this database by mods that use CrimsonSQL.

 ```
 ## The host address of your MySQL database.